cmu-db/noisepage/script/testing/oltpbench/README.md

   - [optional] *Checkout to the specified branch*
 - Iterate through all the test cases
   - (Re)start the NoisePage DB process as a Python subprocess
+    - Start the DB if its not running
-    - Kill all the lingering processes on the NoisePage port
-    - Start the NoisePage DB process
+      - *Kill all the lingering processes on the NoisePage port before starting the NoisePage DB process*
+    - Restart it if `db_restart` was passed into the test_case config
+    - Otherwise, leave it running
   - Run pre test case tasks: `.run_pre_test()` function of `TestCaseOLTPBench`
     - Create the database and tables for the OLTP benchmark specified
     - Load the data to tables